OAGi/Score/docs/user_guide/index.rst

 2. Click the name of the tree node you want to change its detail.

-3. Click the “Used” checkbox, either on the tree or the detail pane, in order for this component to be used.
+3. Click the "Used" checkbox, either on the tree or the detail pane, in order for this component to be used.

 ..